Business Loop Interstate 80

 To summarize the history of Business 80, a realignment of Interstate 80 was killed in Sacramento forcing the use of Interstate 880 as Interstate 80 to ensure route continuity.
 The change took place for the FHWA in 1980.
 The state changed its system in 1981, and resignage took place the following year (1982).
 In 1983, Caltrans asked that 880 be used for California 17 and received approval the same year.
 The next year the state system was changed; resignage took place in 1985.
 In short, the 880 number was out of use for about a year and disappeared because of a need for route continuity on 80, not because of a shortage of Interstate x80 numbers in the Bay Area.
 On a related note it would appear that California 17 was promoted to Interstate 580 in Richmond in order to hasten completion of the freeway connection to Interstate 80.
 That freeway had been in the works since the 1950s.

 An improvement project is planned for the WX Freeway viaduct along Business Loop I-80 and U.S. 50 between California 99 and the Sacramento River bridge.
 The 2012 State of the Corridor Report on the Highway 50 Corridor System Management Plan (CSMP) calls for eventual consideration of high occupancy vehicle lanes and other related improvements.
-But the largest improvement underway currently along this stretch is the Camellia City Viaduct (WX Freeway) Rehabilitation.
-The viaduct was built in 1968, and the 2014 rehabilitation project costs $46.2 million.
-Construction for this rehabilitiation project is scheduled in 2014.
+A recently completed improvement along the U.S. 50 segment was the Camellia City Viaduct (WX Freeway) Rehabilitation.
+The viaduct was built in 1968, and the 2014 rehabilitation project cost $46.2 million.
+Construction for this rehabilitiation project occurred in 2014.
 The project benefits include wider shoulders, improved lighting, and a service life of structure decks for 20 years.

 The 2012 State of the Corridor Report on the Interstate 80 and Capital City Freeway Corridor System Management Plan (CSMP) calls for improvements along the California 51 segment of Business Loop I-80/Capital City Freeway as follows: "SR 51 Preliminary Investigation: A development plan is currently being prepared that is identifying and prioritizing needed TOS and ITS improvement projects along SR 51 from US 50 to I-80, including ITS, bus/carpool and auxiliary lanes, and widening of the American River Bridge.
 The plan will include a project delivery phasing plan that identifies and prioritizes capital projects.
 Once the plan is completed, the highest priority projects will be pursued based on funding availability."
 As a result, no imminent projects are planned for construction along the California 51 segment, but they will be added once master planning is complete and funding becomes available.